ErinBecker/digital-humanities-phylogenetics/brainstorming.md

 - Presence/absence metrics

 ## Some notes
-Transliteration will not map unambiguously to original text.
-Mapping is complicated by a number of factors including:
+Transliteration maps unambiguously to original text, but text does not unambiguously map to transliteration.
+The text-to-transliteration mapping is complicated by:
-- phonetic system(?) used by translator (e.g. nasal "g" vs. unmarked "g")
+- phonetic system used by scholar: some will distinguish between /g/ and /ŋ/; others will represent both by g
-- things like hyphens attaching adjoining words (e.g. "white sheep" vs "white-sheep")
+- unclear word boundaries: reading udu babbar or udu-babbar ("white sheep" vs "white-sheep")
-- signs having different legitimate readings (e.g. one sign can be read as "fire", "to cook", "to heat")
+- signs having different legitimate readings (e.g. one sign can be read as izi "fire", šeŋ₆ "to cook", kum₂ "to be hot" or as the syllable -ne-).

 Textual transmission is not strictly vertical.
 A new copy of a text can be influenced by multiple variants that are in existance and available to the scribe.
 A new text can also be influenced by oral traditions - so even if a scribe doesn't have access to a particular